 Negril Public Library

-For decades, Negril students’ and wider community’s only option was a 500 square foot library with minimal resources and no technology.
+For decades, Negril students’ and the wider community’s only option was a 500 square foot library with minimal resources and no technology.
 In 2009, after extensive consultation and with the Jamaica Library Service and the “Friends of the Library” committee, the Rockhouse Foundation modernized and expanded the landmark structure, creating Negril’s first new civic building in more than 40 years.
-Its award winning design by Kingston architects, Chris Stone and David Douglas, seamlessly blends classic Caribbean feel and colors with contemporary function and beauty.
-It houses Negril’s only free access to computers and the Internet, as well as thousands more book titles than the original structure could accommodate.
-Everyday, young and old alike cross its threshold in search of information, knowledge, homework help or just a good read.
+Its award-winning design by Kingston architects, Chris Stone and David Douglas, seamlessly blended classic Caribbean feel and colors with contemporary function and beauty.
+Free access to computers and the Internet, as well as thousands more book titles than the original structure created a a vibrant learning environment for community residents of all ages.

 Tech-based Literacy Program

-The Jay Hatfield Family Foundation has provided Rockhouse Foundation with the largest grant in its history to implement a computer-based literacy and numeracy program called SuccessMaker.
-On the ground SuccessMaker’s implementation, and overall technical expertise, has been driven and supervised by Foundation board member, Ian Coville.
-Since 2016 all students in 1st – 6th grades at the Moreland Hill and Little Bay Schools devote several hours weekly on this powerful and engaging platform improving their math and reading skills.
-SuccessMaker is designed to allow each student to work at their own pace, advancing through each achievement level only when they have demonstrated proficiency and clear understanding of the underlying competencies.
+The Jay Hatfield Family Foundation has provided Rockhouse Foundation with the largest sustained grant in its history to implement a computer-based literacy and numeracy program.
+Implementation, and overall technical expertise, has been driven and supervised by Foundation board member, Ian Coville.
+Since 2016 all students in 1st – 6th grades at the Moreland Hill and Little Bay Schools devote hours each week improving their math and reading skills.
+For the opening of the 2021/2022 school year, the Jay Hatfield Family Foundation has underwritten a new, more engaging and effective platform called eSpark.
+The new grant funds updated devices and more reliable internet services, greatly impacting our ability to assist the schools as they work hard to remediate the learning loss incurred during COVID.
+In 2021/2022 the Foundation expanded the initiative to include St Paul’s Primary School.

 Howard University Partnership

-For the past year we have been developing a formal relationship with Howard University’s Psychology and Speech Language Therapy Departments, in support of Sav Inclusive’s multi-faceted needs.
-Current partnership activities include conferences hosted at Sav Inclusive focused on teacher and parent strategies for supporting children with special needs.
-We are also developing plans for staff training, undergrad volunteer opportunities, graduate practical studies and development of online degree programs.
+The Rockhouse Foundation has developed a partner relationship with Howard University’s Psychology, Education and Speech Language Therapy Departments, in support of Sav Inclusive’s multi-faceted needs.
+Current partnership activities include conferences hosted at Sav Inclusive focused on teacher and parent strategies for supporting children with disabilities.
+We are also developing plans for staff training, undergrad and graduate student volunteer opportunities, graduate student praticums and development of online degree programs.

 NEGRIL ALL AGE SCHOOL & NEGRIL BASIC PRE-K SCHOOL